Operation Husky (Italy 1943)

 The voyage was especially tense for Royal Canadian Regiment (RCR) Captains Ron Liddell, Strome Galloway, and Ian Hodson.
 The regiment was in need of another Major, but unable to decide which of his captains was most deserving of promotion, Lieutenant Colonel Crowe decided to hold a competition: whoever he felt performed better in the Sicilian invasion would be promoted.
 Lieutenant Colonel Crowe was killed in action during the Battle of Nissoria before a decision was made.

 A month after their landing in Sicily, the Allies had successfully liberated the island and were preparing for an invasion of the Italian mainland.
-Approximately 26,000 Canadian soldiers fought in Sicily and 562 gave their lives for their country.
-Although the soldiers who participated in Operation Husky are sometimes derisively referred to as the ‘D-Day Dodgers’ their actions helped overthrow Mussolini and secured the Mediterranean for Allied shipping.
+Up to that point, the Canadian losses were 2,300 casualties and 562 deceased.
+Although the soldiers who participated in Operation Husky are sometimes referred to as the ‘D-Day Dodgers’, their actions, very importantly, helped gain a strong mid-Mediterranean foothold that would better secure the sea lanes for Allied shipping and eventually facilitate the overthrow of Mussolini.

-Photo: Canadian troops en route to Sicily. n.d.
+Main photo: Canadian troops en route to Sicily. n.d.
 (Credit: Canada.
-Dept. of National Defence/Library and Archives Canada)
+Dept. of National Defence/Library and Archives Canada).

 Learning Resource: Operation Husky Q & A worksheet (Bloom’s Taxonomy)